awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-multi-frame-input-data.md

 }
 ```

-The following table provides details about the top\-level parameters shown in the this code example\.
+The following table provides details about the top\-level parameters of a sequence file\.
 For detailed information about the parameters required for individual frames in the sequence file, see [Parameters for Individual Point Cloud Frames](#sms-point-cloud-multi-frame-input-single-frame)\.

 ****